Hong Kong gets its first-ever food trucks

 As part of the government plan, Hong Kong's new food trucks will be stationed at eight designated tourist sites, alternating every two weeks.

-A companion app -- named kore -- explains when and where to find each truck.
+A companion app -- named HK Food Truck -- explains when and where to find each truck.

 Long lines may indicate that diners don't mind the choreography, but some residents argue that such programming contradicts the essence of food trucks.